alan-turing-institute/data-safe-haven-team/WaysofWork.md

     - No Status: when you need to create the story but it has not yet been discussed and approved
     - Backlog: approved as necessary work for the project success, but no clarity on when to address
     - Planned: approved and planned, it has an associated milestone
-  - Story effort: select if the overall effort is low, med or high (*the interval will change as become better at stimating effort)
+  - Story effort: select if the overall effort is low, med or high (*the interval will change as become better at estimating effort)
   - Team Accountable: select the team
   - Project/Funding: select the funding source or subproject this story belongs to (repetitive but useful to fill in both) Other project fields: